PostHog/posthog.com/contents/blog/best-open-source-analytics-tools.md

 GrowthBook is distributed under an MIT license and self-hosted is supported at no cost.
 The cloud version is free for up to three users, and $20 per user per month thereafter.

-## The best open-source data and BI tools
+## The best open source data and BI tools

 This section is dedicated to data analytics tools that connect to data sources (e.g. data warehouses etc.) rather than actively collecting data.
 Most are focused on big data analytics and are thus tailored to more technical users, particularly engineering, dev ops, and data science teams.